 Lithuania is projected to reach its new 2030 climate policy target for the effort sharing sectors, if it implements additional measures tabled (38).
 Data for 2021 on Lithuania's greenhouse gas emissions in these sectors are expected to show the country generated less than its annual emission allocations (39).
 Current policies in Lithuania are projected to reduce these emissions by 11% relative to 2005 levels in 2030, more than sufficient to reach the effort sharing target set before it was raised in line with the EU's 55% emission reduction objective.
 The additional measures tabled would bring the emission reductions to 23%, exceeding the new target to reduce by 21% (40).
-In its recovery and resilience plan, Lithuania has allocated 37.8 % of its Recovery and Resilience Facility grants to key objectives (41).
+In its recovery and resilience plan, Lithuania has allocated 37.8 % of its Recovery and Resilience Facility grants to key reforms and investments to support the climate objectives (41).